-Kraft’s shock bid triggers Unilever focus on short-term value
+Kraft’s shock bid triggers Unilever to focus on short-term value

 Graeme Pitkethly said Kraft’s offer had highlighted the importance of achieving a balance between long-term sustainable value, which it had prioritized, and short-term delivery.

-“This has certainly been a trigger moment for Unilever, and we will not waste it,” he said at the CAGNY conference in New York in a presentation streamed on its website.
+“This has certainly been a trigger moment for Unilever, and we will not waste it,” he said at the Consumer Analyst Group of New York conference in Boca Raton, Florida, in a presentation streamed on its website.

 The U.S. company walked away from a fight with Unilever on Sunday, just two days after its $143-billion bid – and Unilever’s rejection – was made public.